st-tech/zozo-shift15m/DATASHEET.md

 ##### ```Will older versions of the dataset continue to be supported/hosted/maintained?
 If so, please describe how.
 If not, please describe how its obsolescence will be communicated to users.```
 They will continue to be supported with all information on [SHIFT28M repository](https://github.com/st-tech/zr-shift28m).
+We also provide the contribution guides for software that supports the dataset.

 ##### ```If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?
 If so, please provide a description.
 Will these contributions be validated/verified?
 If so, please describe how.
 If not, why not?
 Is there a process for communicating/distributing these contributions to other users?
 If so, please provide a description.```
 Others may do so and should contact the original authors about incorporating fixes/extensions.